howardhenry/react-webpack-gulp-skeleton/README.md

 #### Pre-commit
 Before each commit, only code quality (eslint), and css quality (csslint) checks will be made.
 The following commands will be automatically run:

-    -   npm run code-quality-cli &&
+    -   npm run eslint-cli &&
-    -   npm run css-quality-cli
+    -   npm run csslint-cli

 #### Pre-push
 Before each push, only tests will be run.
 The following command will be automatically run: